mantidproject/mantid/docs/source/concepts/SampleEnvironment.rst

 A new material, ``aluminium`` has been added to the materials list and the heat shield is defined as an arbitrary :xml:`component`.
-The :xml:`component` tag behaves in a similar fashion to the :xml:`container` tag with the exception that it containernot contain a :xml:`samplegeometry`.
+The :xml:`component` tag behaves in a similar fashion to the :xml:`container` tag with the exception that it container not contain a :xml:`samplegeometry`.